Damien Ricketson: Biography

-Born in Wollongong, Ricketson studied composition at the Sydney Conservatorium of Music from 1991 to 1995, after which he continued his studies at the Royal Conservatory of the Hague from 1996 to 1998 under Louis Andriessen.
+Born in Wollongong, Ricketson studied composition at the Sydney Conservatorium of Music from 1991 to 1995, after which he continued his studies at the Royal Conservatory of The Hague from 1996 to 1998 with Louis Andriessen.
 He holds a PhD from the Sydney Conservatorium of Music, where he also teaches.
 Ricketson is the co-founder and former co-artistic director of the Sydney-based Ensemble Offspring – an organisation dedicated to the performance of new music.

-Ricketson describes his music as "characterised by exotic sound-worlds and novel forms".
+Ricketson's music is characterised by colourful sound-worlds, novel forms and is often multisensory in nature.
 An early interest in Spectral music can be seen in his frequent exploration of unusual timbres and microtonal pitch structures.
 Some Shade of Blue, for example, features a newly invented string instrument in a just intonation system.
 Recent stylistic tendencies have moved away from an earlier abstract style, exemplified in works such as Ptolemy's Onion, towards what the composer terms a more "corporeal" approach embracing tangible references to existing music and a highly physical performance aesthetic.
 His works are heavily gesture-focussed, with pieces such as Imagining Le Verrier and Chinese Whisper being based upon "sets of physical actions on instruments".
 This extends to the idea of open instrumentation in later pieces such as Trace Elements, which is intended to be playable by any two string and two woodwind instruments.
 Indeed, much of Ricketson's recent work reveals an ongoing interest in open forms with works such as Same Steps, Length and Breath and Not by Halves employing unconventional notational strategies to elicit a creative and collaborative engagement from performers.
 Ricketson's major show-length works such as The Secret Noise and Fractured Again also show an interest in multimedia and hybrid arts practice, combining conventional acoustic instruments with unconventional (sometimes self-built) instruments and electronic music as well as other media.

 Although Ricketson's materials are eclectic, often including disparate processes within the one work, Gordon Kerry describes his music as aesthetically late-modernist in that it is "experimental in form and speculative in content".
 Frequently, this involves the inclusion of musical references and quotations put through "distorting filters".
 This technique is particularly notable in the work A Line Has Two, and more recently in the multi-movement work Fractured Again.
 This work explores the musical language and thematic implications of glass instruments, quoting Donizetti, Mozart and Crumb throughout.

 Ricketson's hybrid work for Ensemble Offspring, The Secret Noise, featured installations, dance performances and theatre within a concert setting.
 The major thematic concern was music shielded from public view.
 The project was extremely positively received, with Maxim Boon of Limelight naming it "a trail-blazing triumph" and the work went on to receive a new production presented by Arts House and Melbourne Festival.